dansomrob/dansomrob.github.io/hidden.md

 >The hardest thing is not doing what you want - it's knowing what you want. [@Naval](https://twitter.com/NavalismHQ/status/1514833143294877700)

 This is a vague, self-exploratory essay looking at purpose & meaning.
 I want to guide me to figure out what I want to do with my life and my next few years at Imperial.

->'Education was a substitute for thinking about your future' Thiel
+The investor Peter Thiel quipped when looking back at his '*Education was a substitute for thinking about your future*'.
+I think this is true for most people.

 ### Introduction